AmeyaMprojects/washcycle-calculator/README.md

 * Calculate remaining washes and days left in the semester based on a pre-defined start and end date.
 * View a schedule of your upcoming wash days.

+### How to download
+download the dist folder and runt the test.exe executable application . make sure that the test.exe is in the same folder as _internal

 ### Instructions